-From stretchmarks to irritation, your skin changes a lot during pregnancy – here are the natural skincare ingredients that can help
+From stretchmarks to irritation, your skin changes a lot during pregnancy and after giving birth – here are the natural skincare ingredients that can help

 Your body goes through big changes during pregnancy and after birth, so it’ll come as no surprise that your skin will feel different too.
 If you’re looking at your toiletries to make sure they’re suitable for mums-to-be, keep an eye out for products containing these safe, natural ingredients.
 Goodbye harsh chemicals, hello super naturals!

 You might have used aloe vera before in after-sun products, but its soothing properties can work wonders for your skin beyond the odd patch of sunburn.
 It’s a natural emollient (AKA moisturiser) and can soothe the itchiness that happens when the skin on your tummy starts stretching.

 Try: Soaper Duper Lemon Body Wash featuring aloe vera juice